inkVerb/verb/dev/README.md

-This dev/ folder will be deleted upon running "setup"
+This dev/ folder will be deleted upon running `setup`

 # Dev Notes

+Version numbers after the first decimal always use two digits and leading zeros: 1.05.00, never 1.5 nor 1.5.1 etc

-DEV version numbers have an extra digit and never end in 0, skipping it.
-This reserves the final number of the stable channel for vital patches.
+Developer release version numbers never end in 0.
+This reserves the final number of the stable channel for vital updates.

 eg:

+stable version examples:

+- 1.04.00 (main release with new features)
-stable version: 1.04.00 (main release), 1.04.01 (vital update, no new features), 1.04.02 (vital update, no new features) develp version: 1.04.19, (NEVER 1.04.20), 1.04.21, 1.04.22
+- 1.04.10 (vital update, no new features)
+- 1.04.20 (vital update, no new features)

-IMPORTANT: As of v0.86.00, serfs are being integrated into the "yeo" tool in the inkverb/yeo repo.
-This will manage the serfs by providing validation, help, and making them somewhat "mistake-proof".
-This is a work in progress, but will make this software ready for early beta testing.
+- 1.05.00 (main release with new features)

+develper version examples:

+- 1.04.03 (developer testing release)
+- (NEVER 1.04.10)
+- 1.04.19 (developer testing release)
+- (NEVER 1.04.20)
+- 1.04.21 (developer testing release)
+- 1.04.22 (developer testing release)

 ## Note on Updates
 Note: Update version numbers reference the framework.
 Ongoing updates continue for the serfs, etc job scripts.
-Framework needs rated, sequential alteration, which is why "version" numbers apply to them.
-Any update will update job scripts, regardless of the current version number.
+Framework needs version rated, sequential alteration, which is why "version" numbers apply to them.
+Any update will update job scripts and tools, regardless of the current version number.

 The "repo" update list at verb/configs/inklists/repoverlist is updated with each update.
 To customize this, refer to repolinks in the same directory for versions and hashes, and run setrepocust to have your changes stick.

+Files updated with `updateverber` can be seen at in several "Update..." blocks at the top of `verb-update/update` from the verb-update repo.
+These generally include:

+- verb/ink
+- verb/serfs
+- verb/donjon
+- verb/conf/lib
+- verb/conf/inklists/ (some files, never verberverno)

 ## File & Script Structure Basics